CookiePLMonster/mkpsxiso/README.md

 * Supports mixed-mode CD-XA stream files such as XA audio and STR video.
 * Supports CDDA audio tracks from wav, flac, pcm, and mp3 files, both as DA files and just as audio tracks
 * Can output log of all files packed with details such as LBA, size and timecode offset.
-* `dumpsxiso` can extract CDDA tracks as wav, flac, and pcm
+* Extract CDDA tracks from ISO as wav, flac, and pcm.
+* Many images can be rebuilt 1:1 now.
+    * XML generation: by default in strict LBA order, but can instead sort by dir for pretty output.
+    * Timestamps and XA attributes are preserved.

 ## Binary Download